elegoff/SuperSimpleStocks/README.md

 - The List of Stocks is currently loaded at startup and it was not specified that if would have to manage insertion of deletions in this list

 - The timeout for actions (1 second) is hard-coded and would preferably be defined in a configuration file in case the user would like to change it.

-- The logging output defaults to console, we would preferably use a log file in real production.

 - The implementation does not prevent selling Stocks we did not previously buy, not does it check if traded quantities are consistent.
 (let's not forget this is "very simple" stock :) )